High-degree cubature on Wiener space through unshuffle expansions: Explicit, general- d , degree- 7 cubature measures through unshuffle expansions

-We propose the following variation on the three-point plan explained in Section \ref{sub:back} for constructing a cubature measure on Wiener space. \begin{enumerate} \item Expand $\mathbb E\widetilde \pi_7 S(\circ \widehat B)$ using the Eulerian idempotent expansion \eqref{eq:expansion}. \item Write an unknown $\mathcal L(\mathbb R^{1+d})$-valued random variable $\mathcal L$ as a linear combination in those elements $\xi$ \eqref{not:xi} which appear in said expansion, with unknown random coefficients.
-Expand using \eqref{eq:exp} and equate with the expansion of 1., thus obtaining conditions on the joint moments of the unknown random coefficients up to some inhomogeneous order. \item The most challenging step.
+We propose the following variation and refinement of the three-point plan explained in \autoref{sec:intro} for constructing a degree-7 cubature measure on dimension-\(d\) Wiener space with drift in the sense of \autoref{cubfreeliedef}. \begin{enumerate} \item Expand $\mathbb{E}[\widetilde \pi_{m}( S_{0,1}(\circ \widehat B))]$ using the Eulerian idempotent expansion \eqref{eq:expansion}. \item Write an unknown $\mathcal L(\mathbb R^{1+d})$-valued random variable $\mathcal L$ as a linear combination in those elements $\xi$ \autoref{not:xi} which appear in said expansion, with unknown random coefficients.
+Expand using \eqref{eq:exp} and equate with the expansion of step 1., thus obtaining conditions on the joint moments of the unknown random coefficients up to some inhomogeneous order. \item The most challenging step.
 Solve the above moment problem by realising the random coefficients as polynomials of a low number of Gaussians.
-Substituting in Gaussian cubature yields a cubature formula on Wiener space. \end{enumerate} Symmetry groups grow exponentially with the number of dimensions.
-Hence, modern constructions of cubature measures with support that grows polynomially in the dimension of the underlying space have necessarily resulted in asymmetric measures, see e.g.\ Victoir \cite{victoir}.
-In light of this fact, moving from a Hall basis to a more symmetric spanning set for the cubature construction might at first sight seem counter-intuitive.
-The key observation, however, is that in the degree-seven case we symmetrise over the orderings of up to three basis vectors in the expansion of the expected signature (cf.\ Remark \ref{ref:3d}).
-By the same argument, the dimension of the symmetry group when constructing a measure of degree $m$ remains fixed at $\frac{m-1}{2}$, independently of the dimension of the underlying noise $d$.
-By contrast, the $d$-dimensional Gaussian cubature underlying the construction will be asymmetric if exponential growth is to be avoided.
+Substituting in Gaussian cubature yields a cubature formula on Wiener space. \end{enumerate}